syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/data-binding.md

     }
 {% endhighlight %}

-In code behind, fetch the data from Employee class and assigned to the ComboBox as follows
+In code behind, fetch the data from Employee class and assigned to the ComboBox are as follows:

 {% highlight C# %}